inkytonik/kiama/wiki/Installation.md

 sbt build configuration.

 ```
-"com.googlecode.kiama" %% "kiama" % "version" % "test" classifier ("test")
+"org.bitbucket.inkytonik.kiama" %% "kiama" % "version" % "test" classifier ("test")
 ```

-Versions of Kiama before 1.2.0 were published with a group ID of `com.googlecode` instead of `com.googlecode.kiama`, so you will need to use that shorter ID if you want to use an older version of the library.
+Kiama before version 2.0.0 was published under the "com.googlecode.kiama" (1.2.0-1.8.0) and "com.googlecode" (before 1.2.0) organisations, so you will need to use that ID if you want to use an older version of the library.

 A [giter8](http://github.com/n8han/giter8#readme) template for a sample Kiama-based sbt project is [available](https://github.com/inkytonik/kiama.g8).